teknokeras/scrapy-splash/README.md

 # Sample Web Scraping using Scrapy for AJAX websites

-This project is a sample project for scraping data from ajax websites using scrapy
+This project is a sample project for scraping data from ajax websites using scrapy.
+The scraping job is set to run daily to get the products information from e-commerce sites.
+The scheduling for scraping is using airbnb's airflow The websites we used are zalora.co.id and berrybenka.com.

 ## Getting Started